molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 ## 2. Managing data

-After some time, all the files on remote archive server get automatically migrated to the tape. **metadata** and **data structure** remain remote disks, while **data** content exist only on tape.
-When this happens, the meta-data (like file names, permissions, timestamps, size, ownerhip, etc.) can be normally accessed and the structure can be normally browsed. `ls` and `cd` commands work just like on *regular* filesystem.
+After some time, all the files on remote archive server get automatically migrated to the tape.
+The **metadata** and **tree structure** remain on remote disks, while the **data content** exist only on tape.
+When this happens, the metadata (like file names, permissions, timestamps, size, ownership, etc.) can be normally accessed and the structure can be normally browsed. `cd`, `ls` and `find` commands work just like they do on a *regular* filesystem.

 The difference is that the file content is not directly available anymore until it is recalled.
 Any command that attempts to read the file content (like `less`, `cat` or `grep`) or to edit the content (like `vim` or `nano`) may **appear stuck**.
 Actually the machine is waiting for data to be retrieved, which can take a very long time since the data needs to be copied back from tape to disk.